DENTSPLY SIRONA Inc at Robert W Baird Global Healthcare Conferen

 Jeffrey D. Johnson - Robert W. Baird & Co.
 Incorporated, Research Division - Senior Research Analyst

+With us today from Dentsply, we're happy to have President and Chief Executive Officer, Simon Campion; and CFO, Glenn Coleman.

+Simon, I'm going to turn it over to you for a few minutes.
+If you have some prepared remarks, and then we'll go straight into Q&A.

-Jorge M. Gomez - DENTSPLY SIRONA Inc. - Executive VP & CFO
+Simon D. Campion - DENTSPLY SIRONA Inc. - CEO, President & Director

-Sounds good, Jeff.
-And on behalf of Andrea and myself, thank you for joining today.
-We're very happy to be able to share some thoughts and answer questions.
-So let me go briefly through a couple of pages.
-And starting with descr
+Great.
+Thank you, Jeff, and thank you for having us here with you today.
+Just the forward-looking statements as usual to kick off this presentation.

+As Jeff said, we are the world's leading dental manufacturer with approximately $4 billion of sales, that's reasonably well spread geographically.
+We have about 40% in Europe, 35% in No

 |Access to All Earning Calls and Stock Analysis